 The town was originally called Oak Dale as early as the 1820s, but the name later changed to Atwood.
 It was never platted or incorporated.
-During its heyday there was a store, two churches, blacksmith shop, school, & a town hall.
-The post office ran from 1888 – 1915 & Atwood had a train station on the Wheeling & Lake Erie Railroad (Cleveland, Canton, & Southern Railroad).
+During its heyday there was a store, two churches, a blacksmith shop, school, and a town hall.
+The post office ran from 1888 – 1915 and Atwood had a train station on the Wheeling & Lake Erie Railroad (Cleveland, Canton, & Southern Railroad).
 The town was abandoned shortly before the completion of a dam in 1936 that was built for flood control purposes.
 It also created the reservoir of Atwood Lake.

 Elk Lick, OH – (1802 – 1972 farming town destroyed during the Harsha (East Fork) Lake Project)

 Location: Tate Township, Clermont County – On Elklick Rd in East Fork State Park